 One of the main reasons for this is susceptibility to human errors.
 According to various studies, 9 out of 10 spreadsheets contain mistakes, This is not surprising at all, given manual data entry.
 Even something as small as a misplaced decimal point can lead to huge accounting distortions.

-Another problem with spreadsheets is that they provide a static view of data, so putting them to work across complex and dynamic processes is quite a useless idea.
-A holistic business vision cannot fit into dry financial statements and end-month reports – translating them into insights is a painful undertaking.
+Another problem with spreadsheets is that they provide a static view of historical data, so putting them to work across complex and dynamic processes is quite a useless idea.
+A holistic business vision cannot fit into dry financial statements and end-month reports – translating them into actionable insights is a painful undertaking.

 The constant changes in the financial landscape leave businesses with no choice but to quickly assess these alterations and act on them.
 In these conditions, ignoring a wealth of data stored in your enterprise systems is not just unwise but can be devastating.
-The question is can you take advantage of the data locked in spreadsheets?
+The question is can you take advantage of the raw data locked in spreadsheets?
 Skimming through hundreds of pages of traditional reports is hardly a good way to gain control over your numbers.

 In addition, manual number crunching takes too much time, which, along with taking up your employees’ precious time, leads to the inability to make informed decisions quickly.